Trump appeals immunity ruling to the Supreme Court

 Former President Donald Trump is asking the U.S. Supreme Court to hit pause on his federal criminal prosecution for allegedly conspiring to obstruct the electoral certification three years ago.

 Lawyers for Trump made the request Monday, writing the justices that they are preparing a petition for certiorari, or a full application for the high court to take the case.
+They said they want the court to indefinitely delay the trial at a federal courthouse in Washington D.C.
 At issue is a dispute over whether Trump should enjoy absolute immunity from criminal charges over acts he allegedly committed while in the White House.

 Last week, three judges on the U.S. Court of Appeals for the D.C.
 Circuit flatly rejected Trump's bid for blanket immunity.